Other brands: Adacel®

 - reduces the risk that she will pass pertussis to her baby for the subsequent year when the baby at highest risk of complications from pertussis and until baby is fully protected by their own immunisations

 - ensure there is enough time before birth for high levels of antibodies to pass through the placenta into the baby to provide baby with its own temporary protection against severe disease.
 (This protection varies between mothers and babies but can remain for at least two months)

-- If a Boostrix vaccine is delivered after 38 weeks of pregnancy there may not be adequate time for the woman’s antibody levels to be boosted to pass good protection to baby before birth, however, it will increase the woman's protection against pertussis, and reduce the risk that she will have the disease during the baby's first year of life when their risk of complications from pertussis is highest.
+- If a Boostrix vaccine is administered during late pregnancy there may not be adequate time for the woman’s antibody levels to be boosted to pass good protection to baby before birth, however, it will increase the woman's protection against pertussis, and reduce the risk that she will have the disease during the baby's first year of life when their risk of complications from pertussis is highest.